SinanSalman/docx2bb/README.md

 * if question includes (5) or more consecutive ‘_’ characters and no bold answers; it is identified as Fill_in_the_Blank

 ## Disclaimer: ##
-docx2bb is provided with no warranties, use it if you find it useful. docx2bb was designed to keep your *.docx exam unchanged, but the author assumes no liabilities from use or misuse of this tool, including if it eats your exam/hw.
+docx2bb is provided with no warranties, use it if you find it useful. docx2bb is designed to keep your *.docx document unchanged, but the author assumes no liabilities from use of this tool, including if it eats your exam :).

 Code by Sinan Salman, 2016